Louis-CharlesBiron/canvasDotEffect/readme.md

         GridAssets.fontSource5x5,                      // default source
         [10,10],                            // the shape position (The text will start from this point, as its top-left corner)
         2,                                  // 2px dot radius
-        null,                               // color is left undefined, the shape will assigned it the default value (aliceblue) null,                               // limit is left udefined, default value assigned (100) (ctx, dot, ratio)=>{                // This is the drawEffectCB, gets call for every dot of the shape, every frame
+        null,                               // color is left undefined, the shape will assign it the default value null,                               // limit is left defined, default value assigned (100) (ctx, dot, ratio)=>{                // This is the drawEffectCB, which gets call for every dot of the shape, every frame

             // This will make a nice proximity effect when the mouse is close.
             // The mod() function and the ratio allow us to modify the dot radius with
-            // a linear interpolation based on distance between the ratioPos (the mouse) and the current dot. dot.radius = CDEUtils.mod(Obj.DEFAULT_RADIUS, ratio, Obj.DEFAULT_RADIUS)     // DEFAULT_RADIUS = 5
+            // a linear interpolation based on the distance between the ratioPos (the mouse) and the current dot. dot.radius = CDEUtils.mod(Obj.DEFAULT_RADIUS, ratio, Obj.DEFAULT_RADIUS)     // DEFAULT_RADIUS = 5